WNortier/learning-java/Readme/s6-oop1-classes-constructors-&-inheritance.md

 ## *Another class example*
 ___

-Intellij has a trick to quickly create getters and setters.
-Click on *code -> generate* and choose desired option.
+> ### Intellij has a trick to quickly create getters and setters.
+Click on *code -> generate* and choose desired fields to target.
 There is also a hotkey.

 ![03-generate-03](images/section-6/03-generate-03.png)